junchangwang/EQueue/README.md

 * fifo.h: header file of fifo.c.
 * main.c: main file of the project.
 * CAS_range.c: Sample code to use the Less-Than Compare-And-Swap primitive.
-* affinity.xxx.conf: Affinity configuration file which tries to allocate enqueue and dequeue threads to different CPU cores.
+* affinity.xxx.conf: Affinity configuration file which tries to map the enqueue and dequeue threads to different CPU cores.

 # Compile and Run

-On most 64-bits machines running Linux, command "make" is enough to build sample code and EQueue executable file.
+On most 64-bits machines running Linux, command "make" is enough to build the project.

 Usage: